groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/png.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Discover GroupDocs.Comparison for .NET API"
+    title: "Uncover GroupDocs.Comparison for .NET API features"
     link: "/comparison/net/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for .NET is a native .NET API designed for comparing multiple images and documents of the same format.
-It aids in detecting differences within paragraphs, words, characters, shapes, and even the text styles of the compared documents.
-With the ability to merge these changes and export to a final document, it supports comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—all without the need for any external libraries.
+       GroupDocs.Comparison for .NET API designed for comparing multiple PNG images and composing sophisticated reports about any distinctions at such images.
+It might be used at your .NET applications without installing any third-party software.
+Use GroupDocs.Comparison for .NET APIs by adding a couple lines of code with many useful features out of the box.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to compare multiple PNG files using C#"
+    title: "How to compare PNG pictures by C#"
     content: |
-      It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many PNG files.
+      Construct report describes differences in PNG pictures by [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/)

-      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) using your favorite package manager
+      1. Download and install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison)
-      2. Provide an instance of Comparer class with full path to initial PNG file
+      2. Instantiate Comparer object providing path to PNG image
-      3. Append at least one other PNG to Comparer
+      3. Involve other PNG files to be compared
-      4. Get a final report with precisely described differences
+      4. Get final reports showing images alterations

     code:
       platform: "net"